-Rocco’s has the feel of a New York deli, right down to the groceries on the shelves and the Brioschi on the counter.
+Rocco’s has the feel of a New York deli (only without the rudeness), right down to the groceries on the shelves and the Brioschi on the counter.
 We didn’t need it, though, because we absolutely loved the fried ravioli, the longshoreman-sized baked ziti and the cannolis, and would’ve loved the huge Buffalo chicken salad with grape tomatoes and mozzarella and the side salad served with the ziti, if it hadn’t been for the restaurant’s sole use of iceberg lettuce.
 (1/2/12 H.K.R.)

 140 S. Green Valley Parkway, Henderson; 222-3556